Kabyle grammar: Conjugation

 Conjugation in Kabyle is done by adding affixes (prefixes, suffixes or both).
 These affixes are static and identical for all finite stems, with only the theme changing.
+Kabyle is a pro-drop language, where the affixes are sufficient to indicate the subject pronouns, without the need to include the pronouns separately.

 A group of stative/resultative verbs (such as imɣur "to be/become big or old") use a different set of person-number endings in their preterites, which contains only suffixes.